pikvm/pikvm/README.md

 # Open and cheap DIY IP-KVM based on Raspberry Pi
-Join to comunity chat for questions and support!
+Join the comunity chat for questions and support!

 [![Discord](https://img.shields.io/discord/580094191938437144?logo=discord)](https://discord.gg/bpmXfz5)

 -----

-A very simple and fully functional IP-KVM based on Raspberry Pi that you can make with your own hands.
-This device will help you to manage your server or workstation remotely, regardless of the operating system's health.
-You can fix any problem, configure the BIOS and even reinstall the OS using the CD-ROM and Flash Drive emulator.
+A very simple and fully functional Raspberry Pi-based IP-KVM that you can make with your own hands.
+This device helps to manage servers or workstations remotely, regardless of the health of the operating system or whether one is installed.
+You can fix any problem, configure the BIOS, or even reinstall the OS using the included CD-ROM or Flash Drive emulation.

 ![Screenshot](screen1.png)

 -----

 ## Fully-featured and modern IP-KVM
 * **Cheaper, but better than commercial solutions**
-  You will spend from $30 to $100 depending on what you want.
-Even the most expensive configuration will be cheaper than a commercial IP-KVM for $500.
+  Costs between $30 and $100 depending on the features desired.
+Even the most expensive configuration will be cheaper than a $500 commercial IP-KVM.
 * **Easy to build**
-  A ready-to-use OS that can be assembled just using `make build` and installed to SD-card using `make install`.
-Hardware can be maked in half an hour without soldering.
+  A ready-to-use OS that can be created just by running `make build` and installed to an SD-card using `make install`.
+The hardware can be made in half an hour and without soldering.
 * **The widest hardware support**
-  There are many ways to build KVM.
-You can use the video capture device with CSI-2 or USB interface; the Raspberry Pi of different models: 2, 3, 4 or Zero W. Any build is supported, and Pi-KVM implements its maximum possible set of features.
+  There are many ways to build a Pi-KVM.
+Video capture devices can be attached using the CSI-2 or USB interfaces.
+Raspberry Pi models 2, 3, 4, or Zero W may be used.
+Any combination of hardware is supported, and Pi-KVM implements the maximum possible set of features.
 * **Very low latency**
   ~100 milliseconds of video latency.
 This is the smallest delay of all existing solutions.
-* **Extra lightweight and fancy Web-UI**
+* **Extra lightweight and fancy Web UI**
   No weird proprietary clients.
 No ugly Java applets.
-Just use your favorite browser to connect to Pi-KVM.
-Oh, and no flash plugin either!
+Just use your favorite browser to connect to the Pi-KVM.
+No flash plugins either!
 * **Keyboard and mouse**
-  The mouse works directly in the browser.
-And the keyboard emulator supports displaying the key LEDs state.
+  Mouse usage works directly in the browser.
+The keyboard emulator supports displaying the state of the keyboard LEDs.
 * **Mass Storage Drive**
-  On the Raspberry Pi 4 and Zero Pi-KVM can emulate the virtual CD-ROM or Flash Drive.
-You can upload a live image and boot your server from it.
+  On the Raspberry Pi 4 and Zero, Pi-KVM can emulate a virtual CD-ROM or Flash Drive.
+A live image can be uploaded to boot the attached server.
 * **ATX power management**
-  With a very simple circuit that can be assembled on a breadboard you can control the power of your server using the ATX buttons on the motherboard.
+  With a very simple circuit that can be assembled on a breadboard, the power button of the attached server can be controlled using the ATX button headers on the motherboard.
 * **Security**
-  You can open Pi-KVM to the Internet and be sure that no one will get access to your server without password.
-SSL encryption protect the traffic from being intercepted by third parties.
+  Pi-KVM can be opened to the Internet and no one will get access without the password.
+SSL encryption is used to protect traffic from being intercepted by third parties.
 * **Local monitoring**
-  Pi-KVM monitors the health of the Raspberry Pi board and will tell you if it's too hot or not enough power.
+  Pi-KVM monitors the health of the Raspberry Pi board and will warn you if it's too hot or is not receiving enough power.

 ## Production-ready
 * **Linux-based embedded OS**
-  The Pi-KVM OS is based on [Arch Linux ARM](https://archlinuxarm.org).
-It can be customized for any needs.
-Thousands of pre-built binary packages at your service.
-Update with a single command!
+  The Pi-KVM OS is based on [Arch Linux ARM](https://archlinuxarm.org) and can be customized for any needs.
+Thousands of pre-built binary packages are at your service and can be updated with a single command!
 * **Read-only filesystem**
-  By default, the OS runs in read-only mode, as an embedded system should.
-You don't have to worry about the memory card being damaged due to a sudden power outage.
+  By default the OS runs in read-only mode, as an embedded system should.
+This prevents damage to the memory card due to a sudden power outage.
 * **VNC server**
   The managed server and its BIOS can be accessed using a regular VNC client which supports JPEG compression.
 * **IPMI BMC**
-  Use `ipmitool`, `ipmiutil` or any thing in your network infrastructure that supports IPMI to monitor and manage the server's power.
+  Use `ipmitool`, `ipmiutil` or any existing network infrastructure that supports IPMI to monitor and manage the server's power.
 * **Wake-on-LAN**
   Pi-KVM can be configured to power up a managed server using WoL.
 This will be available in the Web menu.
 * **Extensible authorization methods**
   Multiple Pi-KVMs can be configured to use a [common authorization service](https://github.com/pikvm/kvmd-auth-server).
-You can also use PAM and its rich authorization mechanisms to integrate Pi-KVM into your existing auth infrastructure.
+PAM and its rich authorization mechanisms can also be used to integrate Pi-KVM into your existing authentication infrastructure.
 * **Macro scripts**
-  If you need to perform repetitive actions on your server (or on different servers), you can record the macro with keyboard & mouse actions and play it back many times.
+  If repetitive actions must be perfromed on the attached server (or on several different servers), a macro can be recorded with keyboard & mouse actions and can be played back mutiple times.

 ## Open Source
 * **Community & support**
   Pi-KVM has a large community.
-Join the [discord chat](https://discord.gg/bpmXfz5) chat if you have any questions.
+Join the [discord chat](https://discord.gg/bpmXfz5) if you have any questions.
 * **Extensible**
   Pi-KVM was designed as a set of microservices with a plug-in architecture.
-It's very easy to fix and modify.
+It's very easy to modify and maintain.
-* **Handy API**
+* **Comprehensive API**
-  Everything that can be done via the interface can also be done via the powerful HTTP API.
+  Everything that can be done via the user interface can also be done via a powerful HTTP API.
 * **Know-how**
-  We created [very own MJPG video server](https://github.com/pikvm/ustreamer) written on C with multi-threading and GPU video encoding - fastest streaming solution available to provide the best video quality for Pi-KVM.
-We also made many other things and tested a lot of hardware so that you could just assemble the device and it would work immediately without any problems.
+  We created [our very own MJPG video server](https://github.com/pikvm/ustreamer) written in C with multi-threading support and GPU video encoding - the fastest streaming solution available to provide the best video quality for Pi-KVM.
+We also tested a lot of hardware configurations so that you can be sure devices you assemble will work reliably.

 ## Note
-This project is developing on a non-commercial basis by Open Source enthusiasts.
-If you found Pi-KVM useful or it saved you from a long trip to a dead computer, you can support the main developer by donating a few bucks via [Patreon](https://www.patreon.com/pikvm) or [PayPal](https://www.paypal.me/mdevaev).
-With this money, he will be able to buy a new hardware (Raspberry Pi and other) to test and maintain various configurations of Pi-KVM, and generally devote much more time to this project.
-At the bottom of this page are listed the names of all the people who helped this project develop with their donations.
+This project is developed on a non-commercial basis by Open Source enthusiasts.
+If you find Pi-KVM useful or it has saved you a long trip to check on an unresponsive server, you can support the lead developer by donating a few dollars via [Patreon](https://www.patreon.com/pikvm) or [PayPal](https://www.paypal.me/mdevaev).
+With this money, he will be able to buy new hardware (Raspberry Pi boards and other components) to test and maintain various configurations of Pi-KVM, and generally devote significantly more time to the project.
+At the bottom of this page are the names of all the people who have helped this project develop with their donations.
 Our gratitude knows no bounds!

-If you want to use Pi-KVM in production, we are ready to accept an order for modification for your needs and implementation of various features specifically for you.
-Contact us via live chat or email of the main developer: mdevaev@gmail.com
+If you wish to use Pi-KVM in production, we accept orders to modify it for your needs or implement custom features you require.
+Contact us via live chat or email  the lead developer at: mdevaev@gmail.com

 **Q**: **What is the status of this project?**
-**A:** Although this documentation page is rarely updated, the project is maintained and developed.
-You can verify it by checking the activity in other repositories in our organization.
+**A:** Although this page is rarely updated, the project is actively maintained and developed.
+You can verify this by checking the activity in our other repositories.

 **Q:** **Does this support the cheap HDMI-USB dongle from [AliExpress](https://aliexpress.ru/item/4001043540669.html)?**
-**A:** In short, **YES**, but not out of the box right now.
-After installation, you will have to manually add a couple of options and everything will work fine (contact us at discord to find out more).
+**A:** In short, **YES**, but not currently out-of-the-box.
+After installation, you will have to manually add a couple of options for things to work correctly.
 In the next couple of weeks, we will add a fully maintained conifiguration.
-If you want to do it right now, write to us in discord and we will help you set it up. **However, it should be noted that the USB dongle has several disadvantages compared to the HDMI-CSI bridge: USB gives you a lot of latency (200ms vs 100ms for CSI2); it doesn't support stream compression control (you won't be able to use KVM in a place with a poor internet connection); it can't automatically detect screen resolution.** You can use it, but is the $10 savings worth losing all of these features?
-The choice is yours.
+If you want to do it right now, write to us on Discord and we will help you set it up. **However, it should be noted that the USB dongle has several disadvantages compared to the HDMI-CSI bridge:** USB gives a lot of latency (200ms vs 100ms for CSI2) and it doesn't support stream compression control (you won't be able to use KVM in a place with a poor internet connection).
+It also cannot automatically detect screen resolution. **It may be used, but the loss of these features is probably not worth the ten dollars saved.**

 **Q:** **Can I connect multiple servers to a single Pi-KVM?**
-**A:** Yes, but it will require additional work from you.
-You can connect Pi-KVM to multi-port HDMI/USB switch and wire its buttons via optocouplers to RPi's GPIO to switch channels.
-If your KVM switches channels using keyboard shortcuts, there is a chance that it will not be able to work OTG (v2 platform, see bellow), since it does not fully implement the USB stack.
-In this case, you will have to use Arduino to emulate the keyboard & mouse (Pi-KVM supports this).
+**A:** Yes, but it will require additional work to set up.
+Pi-KVM can be connected to a multi-port HDMI/USB switch and the switch's buttons can be connected via optocouplers to the Pi's GPIO pins to switch channels.
+If your KVM switches channels using keyboard shortcuts, there is a chance that it will not be able to work with OTG (v2 platform, see bellow), since it does not fully implement the USB stack.
+In this case, you will have to use an Arduino board to emulate the keyboard & mouse.
+(Pi-KVM supports this configuration)

 -----

 # Required hardware
-Pi-KVM supports several different hardware configurations, which called **platforms**.
+Pi-KVM supports several different hardware configurations, referred to as **platforms**.
 At the moment, there are two main ones: **v0** and **v2**.
-* **v0** platform was designed to work with Raspberry Pi that do not have OTG (**Raspberry Pi 2** and **3**) and requires a little more spare parts for the basic implementation.
-Also there does not work mass-storage drive.
+* **v0** was designed to work with Raspberry Pi boards that do not have OTG (**Raspberry Pi 2** and **3**) and requires a few more components for a basic implementation.
+It also does not support the Mass Storage Drive feature.
-* **v2** is is the most modern implementation supporting all the features of Pi-KVM.
-It was designed to work with **Raspberry Pi 4** and **ZeroW**.
+* **v2** is is the most modern implementation supporting all of the features of Pi-KVM.
+It was designed to work with the **Raspberry Pi 4** and **Zero W**.

-**We recommend v2 since it supports all features including the Mass Storage Drive.
-It's also easiest to make.**
+**It is reccomended to buid v2 since it supports all features including the Mass Storage Drive feature.
+It is also the easiest to make.**

 **Hardware for v2**
-* Raspberry Pi 4 (2Gb model is enough) or ZeroW.
-We recommend 4 because ZeroW is very slow.
+* Raspberry Pi 4 (2 GB model is enough) or Zero W. The Pi 4 is reccomended because the Zero W is very slow.
-* MicroSD card (min 16 Gb recommended).
+* MicroSD card (min 16 GB recommended).
 * USB-A 3A charger or power supply.
-* HDMI to CSI-2 bridge board: [Lusya or any other based on Toshiba TC358743](https://aliexpress.com/item/4000102166176.html).
+* HDMI to CSI-2 bridge board: [Lusya or any other based on the Toshiba TC358743](https://aliexpress.com/item/4000102166176.html).
 * Only for Raspberry Pi 4:
   * Parts for Y-splitter cable:
     - 1x USB-A to USB-C cable.